gabrielaacha/3ways_exercise_1/README.md

 # Exercise 1 Solution 2

-* I created a variable called sumPOints to calculate the total of all 6 marks.
+* I created a variable called sumPoints to calculate the total of all 6 marks.
 I used the method reduced with simple parameters a and b in the callback function

 ``` let sumPoints = arr.reduce((a, b) => a + b); ```